 The Anagu have more than their cultural beliefs to discourage the climb.
 With more than 100,000 tourists attempting the climb every year, the pathway has eroded and continues to erode.
 Because there are no toilet facilities available on Uluru’s top, bacteria levels in the water pools at the base of the rock tend to be very high.
 The environmental strain has had a negative impact on wildlife in the area and has literally changed the face of the structure.

 The climb is also potentially risky for some, thanks to the steep climb and the high winds at the top.
 A total of 36 deaths have been associated with the climb, and countless people have been injured.
 The Anangu people feel a great responsibility towards their visitors, and requesting they not climb the rock is a matter of hospitality as much as it is the protection of their own sacred land.

 In spite of this request, there is no ban on the climb, and visitors are permitted to climb the rock if they choose.
 If you would like to join the climbers, it is best to take into consideration the Anangu’s concerns and be respectful as you climb.
 Use the toilets at the base of the rock to avoid contaminating the water holes.
 Be honest with yourself about your physical condition: If you are not physically fit, you should not attempt the climb.
 Those who suffer from high or low blood pressure or heart or breathing problems should also avoid climbing.

-If you choose not to climb, plenty of alternative activities exist to help you experience this magnificent natural structure while respecting Aboriginal culture.
-There are guided walks, places to view rock art, a cultural centre to learn more about the rock and the Indigenous people, and places to view the sun rising or setting on Uluru, displaying the rock’s true beauty.
+If you choose not to climb, plenty of alternative activities exists to help you experience this magnificent natural structure while respecting Aboriginal culture.
+There are guided walks, places to view rock art, a cultural center to learn more about the rock and the Indigenous people, and places to view the sun rising or setting on Uluru, displaying the rock’s true beauty.